 Email email@example.com to find out if they can potentially re-sell your item, or use the contact details on their website.
 In some cases, they are able to help with information about expected/guide re-sale prices, but please note these are not guaranteed as they depend on current market conditions.

 You will need to ensure that you get permission from your Head of School/Department to send items to UniGreenScheme.
 You will also need to get permission from Procurement and Finance - this approval will be overseen by James Stedeford, so please contact him initially by sending an email to the Procurement Department via firstname.lastname@example.org for his attention, with full details of the item(s) that you want to UniGreenScheme to take.

 How will I receive payment for items when they are sold?

-UniGreenScheme will send you a credit note once items are sold - once received, contact your finance administrator for assistance in processing this.
+If you are eligible for profit-sharing once an item has been sold, UniGreenScheme will send you a credit note - once received, contact your finance administrator for assistance in processing this.

-What if I have already found another organisation to pass the equipment on to?
+What if I have found another organisation to pass the equipment on to?

 If you have found an external organisation to whom you want to sell or donate the item(s), please contact James Stedeford in the Procurement Department to discuss getting permission for releasing unwanted University equipment to the third-party organisation.

 You will need to get permission from your Head of School/Department, and also from Procurement and Finance - this approval will be overseen by James Stedeford, so please contact him initially by sending an email to the Procurement Department via email@example.com for his attention, with full details of the item(s) that you want to release.